RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 **Takeaway #3**: If the `height` is zero the text is wrapped to not exceed the line width, the bbox grows downwards (if needed) while `pos` stays fixed.
 The actual line width is the product of the font's glyphs, `fontSize` and the display's x-resolution.

-!!! tip "Preferred approach"
+**Tip: Preferred approach**

-    This (`height` = 0) makes the intention of the theme layout clear to other users.
+> This (`height` = 0) makes the intention of the theme layout clear to other users.
 If you want wrapped multiline text choose this approach.

 #### Case 4: Force Abbreviation